Mirecourt

 Mirecourt ([miʁkuʁ]) is a commune in the Vosges department in Grand Est in northeastern France.
-Mirecourt is known for lace-making and the manufacture of musical instruments, particularly those of the Violin family.
-Inhabitants are called Mirecurtiens.
+Mirecourt is known for lace-making and the manufacture of musical instruments, particularly those of the violin family.

 Geography

 Mirecourt is the administrative capital of a canton positioned in the Xantois district at the heart of the Vosges plain, at the confluence of the River Madon with the Arol Valley.
 Most of the town is laid out on the west side of the Madon on a succession of levels.
 Visitors are attracted by the richness of the town's architecture and by the natural advantages of the site.